mcoffin/aion/README.md

 # Architecture

 Data in timedb is stored in **query levels**.
-Each query level contains blocks of data blocked together at a time interval that represents a common time interval over which to query.
+A query level contains blocks of differentially encoded data over a time span.
+Each of these blocks of data is called a **bucket**.
+Ideally, a query level is of a duration such that when a bucket is queried out, the entire bucket of data was desired in the query.
+If the entire bucket is used for the query, then no additional data transfer overhead was added by transferring the entire bucket instead of just the required data.

-Within a query level, each block of data (or **bucket**), is stored with a start timestamp and base value, and the data accross the time range is differentially encoded.
+Additionally, a query level can contain multiple **aggregation levels**.
+These allow the storage of data at different granularities within the query level.